Andrew Szydlo: Public engagement

 He frequently gives public lectures in the United Kingdom on topics including the History of Chemistry.
 Select notable performances include those at Cambridge University, Durham University, University College London, the Royal Institution, Cheltenham Science Festival and Hampton Court.
 These have received much acclaim: writing in the journal Chemistry & Industry on Szydlo's performance at Cambridge, John Wilkins remarked that "Dr Szydlo exceeded all expectations; he raced through vast tracts of practical chemistry, history, alchemy, the discovery of oxygen, the internal combustion engine, and on occasion, introduced music too.
 His lecture was interspersed with flashes, bangs, colour changes, detonations and eruptions, keeping the 350-strong crowd on the edge of their seats throughout."
 This lively, multi-media approach characterises Szydlo's performances, which include experiments drawn from a wide repertory, ranging from the chemistry of colour to pyrotechnics and high explosives.
 He has also appeared at several festivals as part of the Guerilla Science team.
 He also lectures regularly at schools throughout the United Kingdom, and has remarked that he often finds the audiences he addresses at under-privileged schools the most inspiring.
 These lectures are sometimes featured in the local press.
 Szydlo also regularly gives talks for the wider community, including such institutions as the Stuart Low Trust, Haringey Council Cared for Children, and the Polish Scouting and Guiding Association.
-His recent Webinars for students in Turkey and Tunisia have been very well received.
+His recent webinars for students in Turkey and Tunisia have been very well received.
 He has also been invited to give numerous lectures and demonstrations abroad, including Poland, Mauritius and Namibia.

-Ten of his recent lectures at the Royal Institution: Magic of Chemistry (2014), Blaze of Steel (2015), Fireworks and Waterworks (2016), Bonfires with a Bang (2017), Chemistry of Coal (2018), Metal Mayhem (2019), Chemical Wonders (2022), The explosive History of Hydrogen (2022)', The Volcanic Chemistry of Sulfur (2024) and Explosive Chemistry (2024) have been made available on YouTube.
-His Tedx talks at Newcastle and Manchester have received widespread acclaim, as has his appearance at the 15 Seconds Festival in Graz (2019).
-He is also featured in the Royal Society of Chemistry's 175 Faces of Chemistry.
+Eleven of his recent lectures at the Royal Institution: Magic of Chemistry (2014), Blaze of Steel (2015), Fireworks and Waterworks (2016), Bonfires with a Bang (2017), Chemistry of Coal (2018), Metal Mayhem (2019), Chemical Wonders (2022), The explosive History of Hydrogen (2022)', The Volcanic Chemistry of Sulfur (2024), Explosive Chemistry (2024) and The Magic of Mercury (2026) have been made available on YouTube.
+His Tedx talks in Newcastle and Manchester have received widespread acclaim, as has his appearance at the 15 Seconds Festival in Graz (2019).
+He is also featured in the Royal Society of Chemistry's 175 Faces of Chemistry and on the University College London's Faces of UCL.

 He has collaborated with Andrea Sella of University College London and the author Hugh Aldersey-Williams in Elements, an exhibition at the Wellcome Collection, where he spoke about the Dutch alchemist Cornelis Drebbel, situating Drebbel in a broader scientific and historical context and illustrating the talk with lively experiments.
-Aldersey-Williams has worked with Szydlo before, both as a pupil at Highgate School, where he recalls Szydlo as 'a man of many talents ... always liable to whip out his gipsy violin mid-lesson', and in writing his recent book Periodic Tales, when he recruited Szydlo's expertise in an attempt to recreate the experiment that discovered phosphorus.
+Aldersey-Williams has worked with Szydlo before, both as a pupil at Highgate School, where he recalls Szydlo as 'a man of many talents ... always liable to whip out his gipsy violin mid-lesson', and in writing his book Periodic Tales, when he recruited Szydlo's expertise in an attempt to recreate the experiment that discovered phosphorus.